Award Descriptions & All-Star Rules

 We created this special award to help recognize the effort and participation of Journeyman parents.
 The parents who have won this award put the kids first and never needed to be reminded of what this program is all about.

-YAMO All-Star Requirements and Rules (rev. 11282024)
+YAMO All-Star Requirements and Rules (rev. 01012026)

-IMPORTANT NOTE: Journeyman reserves the right to have YAMO Games for those divisions with more than 30 athletes.
-The staff of Journeyman may allow a division with less than 30 athletes to participate in an YAMO game but will only need to select no more than 16 participants.
-(10 starters and 6 reserves)
+IMPORTANT NOTE: Journeyman reserves the right to have All-Star games for those divisions with more than 30 athletes.
+If the schedule permits, the staff of Journeyman may allow a division with less than 30 athletes to participate in an All-Star game but will only need to select no more than 16 participants.
+(10 starters and 6 reserves) All-Star statistics are tracked and recorded in their own category.

-Rule #1 – A Journeyman must have a minimum of 7 games ATTENDED in order to be eligible for the All-Star ballot.
+Rule #1 – A Journeyman must have a minimum of 7 games ATTENDED in order to be eligible for the ballot.

 Rule #2 – A Journeyman must have a minimum of 7 games ATTENDED in order to have his votes counted.